segeljakt/MasterThesis/docs/report/README.md

    } {
        \endorigfigure
    }
-abstract: <!--Introduction, Problem--> Continuous Deep Analytics is a new type of analytics with performance requirements exceeding what systems like Spark and Flink can offer.
-The backbone of these systems is the Java Virtual Machine (JVM).
+abstract: <!--Introduction, Problem--> Continuous Deep Analytics is a new type of analytics with performance requirements exceeding what current generation distributed systems can offer.
+The backbone of these systems, e.g., Spark and Flink, is the Java Virtual Machine (JVM).
 While the JVM is portable, it is a also performance bottleneck due to its garbage collector. <!--Motivation--> A portable runtime with high-performance, capable of running efficiently on heterogeneous architectures, is needed. <!--Solution--> We have developed a code generator as a framework for this runtime.
-Instead of running portable but slow Java code, optimized Rust code will be generated and compiled to different architectures.
+Instead of running portable but slow Java code, optimized Rust code will be generated and cross compiled to different architectures.
 By generating Rust code, as opposed to C or C++ code which is the common approach, we achieve stronger safety guarantees.
 The code generator will be used in a five year project by KTH and RISE SICS.
 In this project a new distributed system will be developed to meet the demands of CDA. <!--Limitations--> Due to time constraints, the generator is at present restricted to a sample of the Rust language.
 It is however designed to be extensible in respect to adding new constructs. <!--Future work--> Adding full support for all of Rust's features is left for future work.
-abstrakt: ???
+abstrakt: <!--Introduction, Problem--> Continuous Deep Analytics is a new type of analytics with performance requirements exceeding what current generation distributed systems can offer.
+The backbone of these systems, e.g., Spark and Flink, is the Java Virtual Machine (JVM).
+While the JVM is portable, it is a also performance bottleneck due to its garbage collector. <!--Motivation--> A portable runtime with high-performance, capable of running efficiently on heterogeneous architectures, is needed. <!--Solution--> We have developed a code generator as a framework for this runtime.
+Instead of running portable but slow Java code, optimized Rust code will be generated and cross compiled to different architectures.
+By generating Rust code, as opposed to C or C++ code which is the common approach, we achieve stronger safety guarantees.
+The code generator will be used in a five year project by KTH and RISE SICS.
+In this project a new distributed system will be developed to meet the demands of CDA. <!--Limitations--> Due to time constraints, the generator is at present restricted to a sample of the Rust language.
+It is however designed to be extensible in respect to adding new constructs. <!--Future work--> Adding full support for all of Rust's features is left for future work.
 ---

 \newpage